danpascu/reload/docs/testing.rst

 server will reply with a PingResponse.
 If it receives anything else or if the received message cannot be decoded, the server will send back a RELOAD error response instead.

+Note: running the peer_link script with the -d option will turn on debugging which can show details about ICE negotiation and which candidates are used.